Solstice Activities for Kids are a fun way to connect with Earth’s natural cycles and teach children to observe nature’s patterns.

 As it revolves around the Sun, every year around June 20th or 21st, it is at a point where the North pole is closest to the Sun.

-Being closest to the Sun also means plenty of light and that is why during Summer Solstice, we receive sunlight for maximum time during the day.
+Being closest to the Sun also means plenty of light and that is why at Summer Solstice, we receive sunlight for maximum time during the day.
 Thus, making Summer Solstice the longest day in the Northern Hemisphere.

 Now since the North pole is tilted towards the Sun, it implies the South pole must face away from the Sun.
 Hence, indicating less light and winter season in the Southern Hemisphere.